ParallelMaths/parallel/pages/10-03-the-kessel-run.md

 ::: problem id=1_1 marks=2
 __1.1.__ This clip is controversial, because Han Solo brags that the Falcon made the Kessel Run in "less than twelve parsecs".
 Normally, when we talk about completing races, we would brag about completing a race in less TIME, but the parsec is a unit of DISTANCE.

-So, this is probably a blunder in the original script, but the George Lucas has explained it away by claiming that Solo modified "the navigational system to get through hyperspace in the shortest possible distance".
+So, this is probably a blunder in the original script, but George Lucas has explained it away by claiming that Solo modified "the navigational system to get through hyperspace in the shortest possible distance".
 In other words, the skill in completing the Kessel Run is all about finding the shortest route.
 Now the question.

 What is a parsec?